soywiz-archive/hxlanguageservices/README.md

 These services will allow to create a proper IDE with proper tooling (completion, renaming, organizing imports, debugging, unittests...) easily.

-This project is initially based on [hscript](https://github.com/HaxeFoundation/hscript) work and modified to get type information and to provide other language services.

 Services provided at this point:

 ```haxe